List of endemic species of the British Isles: Birds

 Britain has few endemic species of birds but quite a few subspecies.
 A few Arctic-Alpine species have subspecies in the British Isles, some have been in the islands since the last Ice Age, but many spread in the immediate Sub-Arctic conditions as the ice retreated.
 Furthermore, these species were later reinforced by newer arrivals as the climate assumed temperatures and conditions more similar to the present day.

-Distribution of white wagtail subspecies, with British pied wagtail (Motacillia alba yarellii) highlighted in blue.